techgonia-devjio/posterity-media-library/README.md

 # Posterity Media Library

-A professional, standalone Media Library for Laravel that prioritizes portability, performance, and developer experience.
+A standalone Media Library that prioritizes portability, performance, and developer experience.
 Designed to work with or without a database using a **Self-Contained Asset** pattern.

 ## 🚀 Key Features